scottgallant/docs.balsamiq.com/content/desktop/exporting.md

 * * *

-## Exporting for use in a previous version
+## Exporting for Use in a Previous Version

 You can also export your project for use in a previous version of Balsamiq Mockups or version that doesn't yet support the [new BMPR file format](/desktop/intro/#projects).